-----BEGIN PGP SIGNED MESSAGE----- Hash: SHA1 On 2-Oct-06, at 1:10 AM, Blake McBride wrote:

 I want to build a stand-alone (requiring no DLL's) scheme app under Windows.
 I re-built Gambit 4.0b19 with Microsoft VC without a problem.
 However, when I try to compile a trivial program I get:

-C:\Systems\Scheme\Gambit>gsc a.scm *** ERROR IN ##parameterize -- No such file or directory (current-directory "C:\lib")
+C:\Systems\Scheme\Gambit>gsc a.scm *** ERROR IN ##parameterize -- No such file or directory (current-directory "C:\\lib")

-C:\Systems\Scheme\Gambit>gsc -dynamic a.scm *** ERROR IN ##parameterize -- No such file or directory (current-directory "C:\bin")
+C:\Systems\Scheme\Gambit>gsc -dynamic a.scm *** ERROR IN ##parameterize -- No such file or directory (current-directory "C:\\bin")

+When you build Gambit-C you must indicate where it will be installed by setting the ___GAMBCDIR symbol.
+With gcc this can be done with: gcc -D___GAMBCDIR=\"C:/Gambit-C/4.0b19\" ...
+Just do the equivalent thing in VC.
 Note also that when you run gsc and gsi, you can force the Gambit installation directory with the -:=DIR runtime option.
-So you could do:
+So you could do: gsc -:=C:/Gambit-C/4.0b19 a.scm

 a.scm just contains: (display "hello world")